Blacula (1972)

 The Film

 Traditional vampire lore is generally ahered to, which does lead to a few plot holes, specifically around the subject of creating vampires.
 Everyone bitten by a vampire becomes a vampire, but they are generally zombie-like (and often portrayed in the film more like zombies than vampires) whereas Blacula himself, bitten by the real Count Dracula, is verbose and intellegent.
-A minor curiosity is the change that Blacula undergoes when bloodthirsty, growing lupine facial hair and becoming seemingly uncontrollable, much more akin to a werewolf than vampire movie.
-Similarly to the Hammer Dracula films, Blacula is presented as something of a boogeyman figure and so spends a lot of time off-screen, although he does get more screentime than Christopher Lee received in the sequels and certainly gets far better dialogue.
+A minor curiosity is the change that Blacula undergoes when bloodthirsty, growing lupine facial hair and becoming seemingly uncontrollable, much more akin to scene from a werewolf than vampire movie.
+Similar to the Hammer Dracula films, Blacula is presented as something of a boogeyman figure, secondary to the main human characters and so spends a lot of time off-screen, although he does at least get more screentime than Christopher Lee received in the Hammer sequels and certainly gets far better dialogue.

-Less a plot hole than simply a lack of detail in the script is the presumably quite massive culture shock experienced by Blacula when he finds himself in modern day Los Angeles which he seems to shrug off quite easily - the script writers were perhaps trying to avoid the comedy that these scenes would provide, because although the film's title and premise is suggestive of a comedy or spoof production, the film is in fact presented as a relatively serious horror work (with the possible exception of the camp antique collectors at the start who must have been intended to be comedic, even if they are just rather annoying).
+Less a plot hole than simply a lack of detail in the script is the presumably quite massive culture shock experienced by the vampire when he finds himself in modern day Los Angeles, something he seems to shrug off quite easily - the script writers were perhaps trying to avoid the comedy that these scenes would provide, because although the film's title and premise is suggestive of a comedy or spoof production, the film is in fact presented as a relatively serious horror work (with the possible exception of the camp antique collectors at the start who must have been intended to be comedic, even if they are just rather annoying).

 In its tone Blacula is very remniscent of AIP's earlier Poe films, or the 1960s Hammer gothic horrors and as such is quite slowly paced and surprisingly conservative - with only a little blood and no nudity at all - a real surprise in a 1970s horror film.
 However, although it never really tries to be scary, there are a few good jump shocks - something that many of the more traditional gothic horrors often completely ignored.
-As a blaxplotation film, Blacula offers nothing particularly new to the plate - all of the lead characters are black but this is never a factor in the storyline, only the 'funky' dialogue of a couple of the characters shows that it was indended for a black cast and with these toned down it could have worked equally as well as a "white" movie.
+As a 'Blaxplotation' film, Blacula offers nothing particularly new to the plate - all of the lead characters are black but this is never a factor in the storyline, only the 'funky' dialogue of a couple of the characters shows that it was indended for a black cast and most of the parts could have been played by white actors without any changes to the script.

 Shakesperian stage actor William Marshall is inspired casting in the title role here - he brings a dignity and presence to the film that really helps it to rise above mere exploitation fare and gives the dialogue some real gravitas.
 Gordon Pinsent (Colossus: The Forbin Project (1970)) and Thalmus Rasulala (Born American (1986)) put in similarly strong turns as the head of police and a doctor (the film's Van Helsing character) while Vonetta McGee (Il Grande silenzio (1968)) plays a dual role as Blacula's wife and her re-incarnation.

 Not quite the Blaxploitation romp that the title suggests and with a tone that seems a decade too late, Blacula is an interesting modern-gothic horror film with some good ideas emerging in the script even if the general storyline is nothing too original.
 While the direction and production are rather conservative, the acting is solid and William Marshall is certainly worth seeing in the title role.
-Although cerainly of interest to Blaxploitation fans, Blacula should appeal more to fans of the 1960s gothic horrors and comes partly recommended.
+Although certainly of interest to Blaxploitation fans, Blacula should also appeal to fans of the 1960s gothic horrors.

 Anyone famous in it?
-William Marshall - an American born actor best known for this role, he later got to play in Othello (1981)
+William Marshall - an American born actor best known for this role but who later appeared in Othello (1981)

 Directed by anyone interesting?
-William Crain - a little know director who also worked on the Blaxploitation horror Dr. Black, Mr. Hyde (1976)
+William Crain - a little known director who also worked on the Blaxploitation horror Dr. Black, Mr. Hyde (1976)

 The DVD